You cannot copy content of this website, your IP is being recorded

 • Visible deformities in the wrist joint

-While many cases of wrist pain are caused by a sudden injury, it can also occur from gradual wear and tear and different medical conditions.
+While many cases of wrist pain are caused by sudden stress, it can also occur from gradual wear and tear and various medical conditions.
 These include:

 • Repetitive Stress